 Identify Sensitive Files in Your File System

 As we all know from major breaches over the last few years, poorly protected folders is where the action is for hackers: they’ve been focusing their efforts there as well.

-The DatAdvantage 2b report is the go-to report for finding sensitive data across all folders, not just ones with global permissions that are listed in 12l.
+The DatAdvantage 4a report I mentioned in the last last post is used for finding sensitive data in folders with global permissions.
 Varonis uses various built-in filters or rules to decide what’s considered sensitive.

 Identify Risky and Unnecessary Users Accessing Folders